rahulb80/Study/AI Notes/Readme.md

   An AI agent is an autonomous system that uses an LLM to perceive its environment, make decisions, and take actions towards achieving a specific goal, often leveraging external tools.
 ### Large Language Model (LLM):
   A large language model is a deep learning model trained on a massive dataset of text, capable of understanding, generating, and processing human language.

+### RAG
+	RAG is an AI framework that marries the capabilities of traditional information retrieval systems (like search engines and databases) with the generative power of large language models (LLMs).
+Essentially, it's a technique that enhances the accuracy and reliability of generative AI models by providing them with relevant information fetched from external knowledge bases.
 ### Tools (AI Agents):
   In the context of AI agents, tools are external functions or resources (like APIs or databases) that an agent can utilize to interact with its environment and perform actions beyond its core LLM capabilities.
 ### Tasks (AI Agents):